 The Apollo program sent nine expeditions to the moon between 1969 and 1972.
 Six succeeded in landing a total of 12 astronauts.
 Two early flights were for reconnaissance in lunar orbit, and one landing mission, Apollo 13, was aborted after an oxygen tank exploded.
 The crippled vessel flew around the moon and returned safely with its photographs.

 Apollo 7 made the first flight to Earth orbit; Apollo 8 made the first orbit of the moon.
 Apollos 8 and 10 tested various components while orbiting the moon and returned photography of the lunar surface.
 Apollos 9 and 10 tested the lunar module.
 Apollo 11 landed men on the moon July 20, 1969.
 The last mission was Apollo 17, Dec.
-7 to 19, 1972.
+7-19, 1972.

 The six missions that landed on the moon returned a wealth of scientific data and 842 pounds (382 kilograms) of lunar samples.
 Experiment types included soil mechanics, meteoroids, seismic, heat flow, lunar ranging, magnetic fields and solar wind.